Updated with 2016 rates

 - Dividend income is considered tax efficient because it enjoys a much lower tax rate than interest and at some levels capital gains.
 The problem with dividend income is the process to getting a tax break includes a dividend gross up before the application of the dividend tax credit.
 As a result, dividend income can actually get you closer to the OAS clawback threshold because the grossed up income is used.
 If you income is close to the OAS threshold, be careful about selecting investments that produce dividend income.

 - Use Tax Free Savings Accounts (TFSA) – Tax free savings accounts are much more favourable that non-registered investments simply because the investment income is non-taxable inside the TFSA.
-Maximizing the TFSA is a great strategy to reduce OAS clawback especially if the investment income would put you over the $66,335 threshold.
+Maximizing the TFSA is a great strategy to reduce OAS clawback especially if the investment income would put you over the $72,809 threshold for 2015.
 The TFSA is also a great place to hold investments that produce dividend income if those types of investments are preferred.

 - Watch for capital dispositions after the age of 65.
 For example, people with rental properties, cottages, or significant unrealized capital gains from investments may be better off triggering those gains before the age of 65.
 Triggering them after 65 may result in losing OAS from clawback.